QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 <details class="details-e">
 <summary>Create Prefabs 📚✨</summary>

 You may want to create a "**template**" for your Game Objects.
 For instance, every bullet is the same.
 You could duplicate the Game Object.
-But what is you want to change something?
+But what if you want to change something?
 Will you manually edit everything?
 No way!
 You should create a **Prefab** (Prefabricated game object).

 **Create a prefab**